playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ### React

-To run a cleanup function on React's `useEffect`, return a function inside of the `useEffect`.
+To run a cleanup function on React's `useEffect`, return a function inside the `useEffect`.

 ```jsx
 const Cleanup = () => {